NSAIDs such as naproxen and indomethacin are used to treat acute gouty attacks.

 Colchicine is a helpful medication for acute gouty attacks.
 It can be used in patients when NSAIDs are not well tolerated.
+Colchicine is an anti-inflammatory drug that is indicated for the treatment of pericarditis or gout.
 This drug has use acutely and prophylactically.
 Colchicine can cause GI upset.

 Colchicine works to inhibit microtubule polymerization by binding to tubulin.
 As tubulin is important for mitotic function, it works as a "mitotic poison."
 This inhibits cytoskeletal recruitment, impairing leukocyte chemotaxis and degranulation.

 In chronic treatment and prevention of gout, uric acid levels must be controlled.
 Inhibition of xanthine oxidase decreases the conversion of xanthine to uric acid.
 Drugs which have activity against xanthine oxidase include allopurinol and febuxostat.

 Allopurinol is a drug that decreases uric acid formation from xanthine and hypoxanthine by inhibiting xanthine oxidase.
 It is used in chronic gout and hyperuricemia.